63rd Locarno Film Festival

 The 63rd Locarno Film Festival was held from 4 to 14 August 2010 in Locarno, Switzerland.
-The festival featured 40 world priemeres, of which half were from first time directors.
+The festival featured 40 world premieres, of which half were from first time directors.
 The opening film of the festival was the world premiere of Benoît Jacquot’s film Au Fond Des Bois (Deep in the Woods).
 The closing film of the festival was the world premiere of Sommervogel (Little Paradise) directed by Paul Riniker.

 The festival had a new artistic director, Olivier Père, following the departure of Federic Marie.
 Père began his new tenure with noteworthy competition films like the gay underground film L.A.
 Zombie directed by Bruce LaBruce and the six-hour Chinese documentary Karamay directed by Xu Xin, which contains no score or voice-over.
 The festival also featured the debut of director Gareth Edwards with his film Monsters, on the Piazza Grande.

 Père paired down the festival to focus on the Piazza Grande, Competition, Out of Competition and Filmmakers of the Present categories.
 Père removed the Here and Elsewhere (Ici et Ailleurs) section and redefined the Filmmakers of the Present competition to exclusively for directors with first or second features.

 Pere also created a new connected Industry Days event from 7 to 9 August to try and increase the sale of films at the festival.

 The Piazza Grande, the 8,000-seat open-air theater, included a newly restored print of the film To Be Or Not To Be, which was part of a much larger retrospective of director Ernst Lubitsch that included 15 of his feature films.
 Lubitsch's daughter, Nicola Lubitsch, attend the festival.
 The Open Doors section focused on films from Central Asian.
 The Leopard of Honor was awarded to Jia Zhangke and Alain Tanner.
 The excellence award was given to Chiara Mastroianni.

 The Golden Leopard, the festival's top prize, was awarded to Winter Vacation (Han Jia) directed by Li Hongqi.